Layjins/SpatialFormer/README.md

 # SpatialFormer: Semantic and Target Aware Attentions for Few-Shot Learning
 This is an official implementation in PyTorch of SpatialFormer, which is accepted by AAAI-2023.

+This code cantains implementations of 4 methods, including SpatialFormer, CECNet, tSF, and AMTNet.

+(1) SpatialFormer: Semantic and Target Aware Attentions for Few-Shot Learning.
+AAAI 2023.

+(2) CECNet: Clustered-patch Element Connection for Few-shot Learning.
+IJCAI 2023.

+(3) tSF: Transformer-based Semantic Filter for Few-Shot Learning.
+ECCV 2022.

+(4) AMTNet: Rethinking the Metric in Few-shot Learning: From an Adaptive Multi-Distance Perspective.
+ACMMM 2022.

 <p align="center">
   <img src="doc/motivation.png" width="100%"/></a>